 Termination Letter (Serious Misconduct)A Termination Letter (Serious Misconduct) allows you to formally notify and record the termination of your employee due to serious misconduct.
-Customisable and ready for use in under 3 minutes.

 This Termination Letter explains that you are terminating an employee on the basis of serious misconduct.
 The termination of any employee should always be set in writing.
 A written record can help protect a business if any questions or legal issues arise regarding the termination.
 Generally, an employee should receive a warning letter and opportunity to improve before they are terminated.